18 Things Medicare Gives You for Free

 It is not a comprehensive annual physical exam, which Medicare doesn’t cover.
 Instead, your provider will complete a risk assessment and use the results to update the care plan created during your welcome visit.
 Consider this visit a time for your provider to establish a baseline for future care.

 Your medical history and medications will be reviewed.
-Your provider will also take your blood pressure, height and weight, do a simple vision test, and ask several questions about your mental and behavioral health.
-You'll also be asked about any changes in your health history and if you have any future care preferences.
+Your provider will also take your blood pressure, measure your height and weight, perform a simple vision test, and ask several questions about your mental and behavioral health.
+You'll also be asked about any changes to your health history and about any future care preferences.
 During this visit, you might also be encouraged to get a flu, pneumococcal, or other preventative care shot.

 Your annual wellness visit is covered by Medicare Part B at no cost to you if provided by a participating doctor.
 You might have to pay a co-insurance fee if any additional tests or services are performed.